JeffersonMat/JeffersonMat/README.md

 I'm a web developer, recently graduated from Dev Academy after an amazing journey.
 I love sotware development and its potential to make this world a better place to live in.

 - ☀️ Top skills: Front End: Javascript.
 Frameworks: React, Handlebars.
 Styling: CSS, Framework:(Bootstrap, Materialize CSS).
 - ☀️ Always interested in improving my skills and also, I'm always open to new technologies.
-Next challenges: UX, UI, .net, Typescipt.
+Next challenges: UX, UI, .net, Typescipt, Ruby on Rails.
 - ☀️ I'm currently working alongside some colleagues on 'Pantree' a meal app planner.